ekun/Master/Feedback.md

 [] Explain how we recruited evaluators

 ## State of the art
-[] Move this chapter earlier?
+[X] Move this chapter earlier?
 Discuss

 [] Related work - conclude what it has to do with our work

 ## Requirements
-[] Set in perspective to the stuff at end of chapter 4(scenarios)
+[s] Set in perspective to the stuff at end of chapter 4(scenarios)

 [x] We assume a client/server architecture but do not state it anywhere.. revise